jolaleye/snap/README.md

 snap save <name> [source]
 ```

-`<name>` should be something memorable and easy to type out so that you can use it later. `[source]` can be a local path to a directory (e.g. `./starter`) or a Git repository URL (e.g. `https://github.com/user/starter.git`).
-Providing a source is optional and if you don't, the current working directory will be saved.
+`<name>` should be something memorable and short so that you can use it later. `[source]` can be a local path to a directory (e.g. `./starter`) or a Git repository URL (e.g. `https://github.com/user/starter.git`).
+Providing a source is optional.
+If you don't, the current working directory will be saved.

 ### snap

-When you want to use a boilerplate you have saved, just run:
+When you want to use a boilerplate you have saved, run:

 ```
 snap <boilerplate-name> <project-directory>